Syrian army breaks rebel hold on southern Damascus suburbs

 Over the last few weeks southern Damascus has been hit by heavy rocket and artillery barrages while the Shi'ite militias in the nearby district of Saida Zainab conducted most of the street fighting, diplomatic and rebel sources said.

 "The rebels began to find themselves encircled and had to pull out.
-Sbeineh was key to the defence of the southern neighbourhoods.
+Sbeineh was key to the defense of the southern neighborhoods.
 Hajar al-Aswad is now vulnerable," Sayyed said.

 While Assad has been relying more on his militia allies, fighters from the al Qaeda-linked Nusra Front and the Islamic State for Iraq and the Levant, which is heavily comprised of foreign jihadists, have joined Islamist rebel brigades and Free Syrian Army units to defend southern Damascus, opposition sources said.